 Foundation of American Experimental Biology Journal

-Applying just one session of low frequency electroacupuncture has been shown to reduce blood sugar in overweight women with PCOS.
-This adds to the mounting evidence we have that indicates that electroacupuncture is a valid and desirable treatment option for PCOS patients trying to improve their ovary function and fertility.
+This study explores the underlying mechanism for electroacupuncture and its use in PCOS.
+The results indicate that applying just one session of low frequency electroacupuncture can reduce blood sugar in overweight women with PCOS.
+This adds to the mounting evidence that electroacupuncture could be a valid treatment option for some PCOS patients.

 A single bout of low-frequency electroacupuncture (EA) causing muscle contractions increases whole-body glucose uptake in insulin-resistant rats.